LIMONIC/DOSP-Actor-model-with-akka/README.md

   ```
 * The largest number of working machines you were able to run your code with.

-  2 physical machine that running 1 server on local, running 6 clients on 6 virtual machines.
+  2 physical machines that run 1 server on local, and 6 clients on 6 virtual machines.